An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 \subsubsection{Entropies vs majorisation}

-The fact that the uniform distribution $\v{1}/n$ is a fixed point can be intuitively understood noticing that this is the state of maximum Shannon entropy, and a process such that $M \v{1} \neq \v{1}$ would decrease entropy.
+The fact that the uniform distribution $\v{1}/n$ is a fixed point can be intuitively understood noticing that this is the state of maximum Shannon entropy, and a process $M$ with $M \v{1} \neq \v{1}$ would decrease entropy.
 However, it is fruitful to make the connection between majorisation and the concept of entropy more precise.
 To do so, we define a natural class of functions -- those that preserve the partial order structure of majorisation: \begin{defn} A function $f: \R^n \rightarrow \R$ is called Schur-convex if and only if \be \v{x} \succ \v{y} \Rightarrow f(\v{x}) \geq f(\v{y}), \ee and Schur-concave if and only if $ \v{x} \succ \v{y} \Rightarrow f(\v{x}) \leq f(\v{y}))$. \end{defn} $f$ is a homomorphism from the partially ordered set $(\R^n,\succ)$ to the totally ordered set of real numbers.
-In fact, we can think of each Schur-concave $f$ as a possible entropy functional, as any physical process with the uniform distribution as a fixed point will not decrease it.
+In fact, we can think of each Schur-concave $f$ as a possible entropy functional, since any physical process with the uniform distribution as a fixed point will not decrease it.
 Unsurprisingly, each $f$ can only capture some aspects of the partial order.
 In the context of resource theories, $f$ is called a \emph{monotone} under the set of allowed operations (in this case, doubly-stochastic maps).
+Note that, in terms of capturing the partial order induced by majorisation, two Schur-concave (or convex) functions $f$ and $\tilde{f}$ such that $\tilde{f} = g \circ f$, with $g$ strictly non increasing function, ought to be regarded as equivalent, since $f(\v{x}) \geq f(\v{y}) \Leftrightarrow \tilde{f}(\v{x}) \geq \tilde{f}(\v{y})$ for all $\v{x}$ and $\v{y}$.

 \begin{rmk} [Schur-concave functions toolbox] Schur-concave functions on $(\R^n, \succ)$ can be constructed from concave functions on $\R$.
 Let $h: \R \rightarrow \R$ be concave (convex).
 Then using Theorem~\ref{thm:majorisationbistochastic} and the concavity of the function $f$, one can show that $f(\v{x}) = \sum_{i=1}^n h(x_i)$ is Schur-concave (Schur-convex).
-Examples of such functions include the Shannon entropy, as well as the min and the max-entropies. \end{rmk}
+Examples of such functions include the Shannon entropy and all the R\'enyi entropies \cite{renyi1961measures}. \end{rmk}